 The Fund is exposed to credit risk, which represents the potential loss that may arise from the failure of a counterparty to meet its obligations to the Fund or its administrator, SEGC.

 The carrying amount of the Fund's financial assets represents the maximum credit exposure.
-The Fund's maximum exposure to credit risk as at 30 June 2011 is shown below:
+The Fund's maximum exposure to credit risk as at 30 June 2012 is shown on the following page: